simon-rb/train_ml_model_edge_node/README.md

 #### c.
 Install TensorFlow and Other Dependencies

-Use the official PyPI index to avoid potential connectivity issues:
+To avoid potential connectivity issues with default mirrors, use the official PyPI index:

 ```bash
 pip install tensorflow --index-url https://pypi.org/simple